-The navX-MXP responds to 7-bit address 50 (0x32) on the I2C bus.
-If accessing the navX-MXP via the MXP I2C bus, ensure that no other device at that address is on the same bus.
+The navX-sensor responds to 7-bit address 50 (0x32) on the I2C bus.
+If accessing the navX-sensor via the I2C bus, ensure that no other device at that address is on the same bus.

-The navX-MXP I2C bus operates at a speed up to 400Khz.
+The navX-sensor I2C bus operates at a speed up to 400Khz.

-When accessing the navX-MXP via the I2C bus, this following pattern is used:
+When accessing the navX-sensor via the I2C bus, this following pattern is used:

-- The I2C bus master sends the navX-MXP I2C address.
-The highest bit is set to indicate the bus master intends to write to the navX-MXP.
-If the highest bit is clear, this indicates the bus master intends to read from the navX-MXP.

-- The I2C bus master next sends the starting register address it intends to write to or read from.

-- The I2C bus master next initiates I2C bus transactions.
-The navX-MXP supports I2C burst mode for read operations, therefore the navX-MXP will respond with register values as long as the I2C bus master continues the transaction, and as long as the last register address has not yet been reached.
+- The I2C bus master sends the navX-sensor I2C address.
+The highest bit is set to indicate the bus master intends to write to the navX-sensor.
+If the highest bit is clear, this indicates the bus master intends to read from the navX-sensor. - The I2C bus master next sends the starting register address it intends to write to or read from. - The I2C bus master next initiates I2C bus transactions.
+The navX-sensor supports I2C burst mode for read operations, therefore the navX-sensor will respond with register values as long as the I2C bus master continues the transaction, and as long as the last register address has not yet been reached.

-If instead the I2C bus master intends to write data to a writable navX-MXP register, the bus master should transmit the new register value immediately after sending the register address.
+If instead the I2C bus master intends to write data to a writable navX-sensor register, the bus master should transmit the new register value immediately after sending the register address.